MicrosoftDocs/windows-dev-docs/hub/apps/desktop/index.md

 ### Future roadmap

-Looking forward, we are evolving the Windows app development platforms with the Windows UI (WinUI) Library and Project Reunion.
+Looking forward, we are evolving the Windows app development platforms with the Windows UI Library (WinUI) and Project Reunion.

 * **WinUI** is a native user experience (UX) framework for Windows 10 apps.
-WinUI started as a toolkit that provided new and updated versions of UWP controls for UWP apps that target down-level versions of Windows 10.
-WinUI has grown in scope, and as of WinUI 3 (currently in preview) it is now the modern native user interface (UI) platform for Windows 10 apps across UWP, .NET, and Win32.
+WinUI started as a toolkit that provides new and updated versions of WinRT controls for UWP apps that target down-level versions of Windows 10.
+As of WinUI 3 (still in preview), WinUI is growing in scope to become the premier native user interface (UI) framework for Windows 10 apps across UWP, .NET, and Win32 app platforms.

-    For more information, see [Windows UI (WinUI) Library](../winui/index.md).
+    For more information, see [Windows UI Library (WinUI)](../winui/index.md).

 * **Project Reunion** (currently in preview) is the code name for a broad set of new developer components and tools that represents the next evolution in the Windows app development platform.
 Project Reunion provides a unified set of APIs and tools that can be used in a consistent way by any app on a broad set of target Windows 10 OS versions.
 Project Reunion complements existing Windows app platforms and frameworks such as UWP and native Win32, and .NET with a common set of APIs and tools that developers can rely on across these platforms.